a-r-j/graphein/docs/source/getting_started/usage.rst

 Usage
 ========

+Graphein provides both a programmatic API via the Python library as well as a command-line interface.

 Command Line Interface
 ---------------------
 Graphein has a simple command line interface to get started and convert PDB files into graphs.
-It reads a `ProteinGraphConfig` object from the `config.yaml`, constructs a graph for the given PDB file(s) and saves them in the output directory in gpickle format.
+It reads a ``ProteinGraphConfig`` object from the ``config.yaml``, constructs a graph for the given PDB file(s) and saves them in the output directory in ``gpickle`` format.

 .. code-block:: bash